-There are three distinct Level 2 courses and students can select one, two or all of these courses, depending on their Level 1 results.
+There are three specialist Level 2 courses and students can select one, two or all of these courses, depending on their Level 1 results.
+Students can also select a general level 2 science course.

 - L2PHYS (Physics).

-- L2CHEM (Chemistry).
+- L2CHEM (Chemistry)

 - L2BIOL (Biology)

 - L2SCIE (Science)